Beyond-Network-AI/beyond-mcp-server/README.md

 * `social://{platform}/channels/search` - Search for channels on a platform (Farcaster only)
   - Parameters: query, limit, cursor
   - Returns channel details including name, description, follower count, and metadata
+* `social://{platform}/channels/bulk-search` - Search for multiple channels in parallel (Farcaster only)
+  - Parameters: queries (array), limit, cursor
+  - Returns results for each query with channel details and pagination info

 ### Tools